 Doodle art is less overwhelming than painting or drawing.
 In doodle art, basic shapes are logically combined together.
 When you doodle the aim is not to create something perfect but to get your pen on paper to explain and develop your vision.

-Doodling represents our true emotions and is therefore an important part of a process of getting ideas out from your brain.
-At my workshops I teach my students how to focus and connect with their emotions in order to develop these shapes into beautiful works of art.
+Doodling represents our true emotions and is therefore an important part of the process of getting ideas out from your brain.
+At my workshops, I teach my students how to focus and connect with their emotions in order to develop these shapes into beautiful works of art.
 The shapes have different meanings in terms of emotions.
 Horizontal lines invoke serenity and stability while vertical lines invokes poise and stillness.

 You don’t need to follow a specific rule when you Doodle.
 While drawing is a finished stand alone art piece that could take hours, or even weeks to perfect, you can spend about 10 minutes on a doodle and represent your thought.